-- Financial Assistance, supporting you to manage your personal finances or support with debt management, signposting you to a benefits specialist through our nationally accredited volunteer Welfare Caseworkers.
+- Financial Assistance: We will support you to manage your personal finances or support with debt management, signposting you to a benefits specialist through our nationally accredited Welfare Caseworker Volunteers.

-- Volunteering opportunities, all of our welfare volunteers are nationally accredited, as well as befriending and caseworker we have a range of other opportunities that can be found here.
+- Volunteering opportunities: All our welfare volunteers are nationally accredited, as well as Connections for Life and Caseworker Volunteers, we have a range of other opportunities that can be found here.

-- War Pensions and the Armed Forces Compensation Scheme, expert advice and professional assistance.
+- War Pensions and the Armed Forces Compensation Scheme: The RAF Association offers expert advice and professional assistance.

-- Transition to civilian life through our partner organisations.
+- Support in the transition to civilian life through our partner organisations.